dcdelgado/dcdelgado_github_io/README.md

 - Utilized the QuantLib and Open-source Risk Engine libraries to develop Python and C++ models for pricing, risk analysis, and P&L Explain calculations within the context of ISDA SIMM (Standard Initial Margin Model).
 Ensured the reliability and scalability of the codebase by implementing testing methodologies and optimizing performance.
 - Skills: Quantitative Finance

-### Credit Suisse - Global Modeling and Analytics Group
+### Client: Credit Suisse - Global Modeling and Analytics Group
 - Aug 2018 - Oct 2018 · 3 mos
 - Contributed to the global modeling and analytics group's initiatives by conducting statistical tests to validate interest rate and foreign exchange (FX) models.
 - Assessed the performance and calibration of interest rate products and pricing models.